hartwigmedical/hmftools/README_TARGETED.md

 ## Targeted specific methods
 ### Cobalt depth coverage normalisation

-#### Steps to generated target regions Cobalt normalisation file
+A cobalt normalisation file for an arbitary panel can becreated using a set of training samples (recommended at least 20 samples) to learn the copy number biases in on-target regions.
+The procedrue for doing this is as follows:

-1. Run Cobalt without a '-target_region' file in tumor-only mode on all applicable samples
+1. Run Cobalt on the training samples without in tumor-only mode WITHOUT a '-target_region' file specified

 2a.
 Run Amber on applicable samples in tumor-only mode
 - set '-tumor_only_min_depth 2' to ensure sufficient read coverage over heterozygous points